lilt/lilt-java/docs/TranslateApi.md

 <a name="translateSegment"></a>
 # **translateSegment**
-> TranslationList translateSegment(memoryId, source, sourceHash, prefix, n, rich, tmMatches, projectTags)
+> TranslationList translateSegment(memoryId, source, sourceHash, prefix, n, rich, tmMatches, projectTags, body)

 Translate a segment

 Translate a source string.
 Setting the &#x60;rich&#x60; parameter to &#x60;true&#x60; will change the response format to include additional information about each translation including a model score, word alignments,  and formatting information.
 The rich format can be seen in the example response on this page.
 By default, this endpoint also returns translation memory (TM) fuzzy matches, along with associated scores.
 Fuzzy matches always appear ahead of machine translation output in the response.
+The &#x60;source&#x60; parameter may be supplied in the query or in the request body.
 The maximum source length is 5,000 characters.
 Usage charges apply to this endpoint for production REST API keys.

 ### Example
 ```java